Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

 want to note down when seeds come in, but also when they go out to people that order the seed.

-In ghini, we keep speaking of ›Plants‹, ›Locations‹, while they focus on ›Seeds‹ and ›Jars‹ and ›Drawers‹ and ›Boxes‹ and ›Envelopes‹.
+In ghini, we keep speaking of ›Plants‹, ›Locations‹, while such user groups focus on ›Seeds‹ and ›Jars‹ and ›Drawers‹ and ›Boxes‹ and ›Envelopes‹.
 So people wonder whether ghini could be adapted to their use case, or for directions on how to develop their own database.

 ..  admonition:: Does ghini need being adapted for such a seed database?
     :class: toggle

-       no it doesn't need any adaptation, just you need to read some of its terms differently.
+       no it doesn't need any adaptation, it's just that you need to read some of its terms differently.

        the taxonomy part is just taxonomy, plant species information, no need to explain that, no way to interpret it otherwise.

-       Accessions and Plants, you know what an accession is, but since you're consistently handling plants still only in seed form, the Wikipedia explanation of an accession sounds like this: it is a seed or group of seeds that are of the same taxon, are of the same propagule type (or treatment), were received from the same source,
+       ›Accessions‹ and ›Plants‹, you know what an ›Accession‹ is, but since you're consistently handling ›Plants‹ still only in seed form, the Wikipedia explanation of an accession sounds like this: it is a seed or group of seeds that are of the same taxon, are of the same propagule type (or treatment), were received from the same source,